Digitalist-Open-Cloud/Matomo-CLI/README.md

 ### Grafana dashboard

 If you are using Grafana, a simple dashboard is added as an example in `grafana` folder.

-## Coffee sponsorship?

-Don't buy me a coffee.
-Normally, I had too many already at this time of the day.
-If you have use for this project, just tell someone to fuck off that deserve it.

 ## License